Asean

 SINGAPORE — With two Asean members, Vietnam and Indonesia, currently sitting in the United Nations Security Council, the region has advanced Resolution 1325 on women, peace and security.
 This is the first global framework that addresses the changing nature…

-- Noeleen Heyzer
+- Opinion by Noeleen Heyzer

 - • November 10, 2019